ubffm/arcapi/gui3/README.rst

 .. image:: ./img/filter-tab-types.png

-This is because the *verified* results are so frequently correct that it is not much need to audit them--though one may do so if they would like to see the reason for our confidence in these titles.
+This is because the *verified* results are so frequently correct that there it is not much need to audit them--though one may do so if they would like to see the reason for our confidence in these conversions.
 The titles which caused errors within the API are also left out by default, but they can be included as well, at the user's option.

-In addition, we also remove some titles from the audit which we believe are very unlikely to be Hebrew. d
+In addition, we also remove some titles from the audit which we believe are very unlikely to be Hebrew by default.
+This option can be unchecked to allow the titles which do not appear to be Hebrew as well.

 .. image:: ./img/filter-tab-transliterated-only.png

 This looks at the characters contained in the title and judges whether